 Museum of Contemporary Art, donated through the Australian Government’s Cultural Gifts Program by Andrew and Cathy Cameron, 2012

-party lights, single-channel digital video, colour, sound, 10min 20sec
+festoon lights, single-channel digital video, colour, sound, 10min 20sec

 10 min 20s